sequelize/sequelize/docs/api/datatypes.md

 ```

 VIRTUAL also takes a return type and dependency fields as arguments
-If a virtual attribute is present in `attributes` it will automatically pull in the extra fields aswell.
+If a virtual attribute is present in `attributes` it will automatically pull in the extra fields as well.
-Return type is mostly usefull for setups that rely on types like GraphQL.
+Return type is mostly useful for setups that rely on types like GraphQL.
 ```js
 {
   active: {